Peakboard/peakboard.github.io/content/_data_sources/SAP/en-sap.md

 It is technically not possible to access SAP transactions.
 The corresponding fields in the "Connection" area must be filled in with the accustomed SAP logon data.
 (2)

-The actual access to SAP is formulated via XQL statement.
+The actual access to SAP is formulated via an XQL statement.
 To avoid having to enter the XQL statement completely by hand, you can insert a template via the "Template" button.
 (3) The screenshot shows a instruction for a simple SAP table.
 More information and examples about XQL can be found in the section [SAP with XQL](/data_sources/SAP/en-xql.html).